Skip to content

 In fact, all horses kick.
 Some are very unlikely to do so.
 My mare Fantazia would never knowingly kick a person, and would probably never kick another horse.
 But she could if she wanted.
 Others are quicker to resort to their back hooves.
 This is definitely the case with River.
 All horses are more likely to kick in a new situation.

-A good rule of thumb is to a horse’s bubble unless you know it very well indeed and are certain it won’t be bothered by crowding.
+A good rule of thumb is to stay out of a horse’s bubble unless you know it very well indeed and are certain it won’t be bothered by crowding.

 A green ribbon means a green horse, or maybe a green rider.
 I’ve never had this very clear.
 In either case, green means be aware that the horse/rider combination may not know all the rules of the trail.
 They may react unpredictably…